biologist79/ESPuino/README.md

 ### MQTT
 Everything, that can be controlled via RFID-tags and buttons can also be done via MQTT.
 All manual interactions (buttons, RFID-tags) are also sent to MQTT, so everything is always in-sync (unless Wifi/MQTT-connection is broken).
 In my home-setup I'm using [openHAB](https://www.openhab.org/) to encapsulate MQTT into a nice GUI, that's accessible via APP + web.
 ToDo: Publish sample-configuration for openHAB.

+### Supported file/stream-types
+Please refer [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S), as this is the lib I integrated for music-decoding.